 The Society’s Code of Conduct (PDF) was put in place in 1993 and was revised in 2014.
-It defines the actions and behavior expected of RSS fellows practicing in their everyday professional life and has been drawn up to reflect the standards of conduct and work expected of all practicing statisticians.
+It defines the actions and behavior expected of RSS fellows practising in their everyday professional life and has been drawn up to reflect the standards of conduct and work expected of all practising statisticians.

 All fellows have an obligation to the public, to their employers and clients, and to the profession and the Society.
 In particular, they must: